212-988-4040 Menu

 Unfortunately, capsular contracture can also be caused at random, with no easily identifiable source.
 This can’t be predicted, and ultimately it comes down to chance.

-Symptoms of capsular contracture
+Symptoms of Capsular Contracture

 Capsular contracture has a number of symptoms: